Updated: 15 May 2020

 Before explaining our response, we would like to make sure that you as a patient, or a support person or other visitor to our hospitals, are aware of vital precautions that are now in place – and which affect your access to our hospital.
-In line with the latest government advice, we are strictly reducing contact opportunities.
+In line with the latest government advice, we are strictly reducing contact opportunities and enforcing physical distancing.

 - Are well upon entering the hospital, including no symptoms of a respiratory infection such as raised temperature, a sore throat, a cough, experiencing chest discomfort or difficulties with breathing (regardless of travel history).